History Services Questions Dedicated Staff Media Room

 2015 Summer Tour Weekend & Kayaking Event at the Mill: July 18 & 19

 10 a.m. - 5 p.m.
 Free admission.
 Free parking right at Kenyon's Grist Mill.
 Enjoy free tours of the mill with Johnny Cake demonstrations.
 Sample free Johnny Cakes and local coffee.
 Larger orders of Johnny Cakes will be available for purchase.
 Visit the shop for a variety of Kenyon's products and local items.
 Kayak along the Queen's River for only $10/hour per person.
 All equipment is provided.
 Kayak rentals are first come; first serve.
 We will not be taking reservations.
 All rentals will be on the Queen's River only.
 For directions, click here.
 For more information about Queen's River Kayaks, click here.

 10 a.m. - 5 p.m.
 Free admission.
 Free parking right at Kenyon's Grist Mill.
 Enjoy free tours of the mill with Johnny Cake demonstrations.
 Sample free Johnny Cakes and local coffee.
 Larger orders of Johnny Cakes will be available for purchase.
 Visit the shop for a variety of Kenyon's products and local items.
-Warm up to our famous Clam Cakes & Chowder, which we will also be offerring for purchase as well!
+Warm up to our famous Clam Cakes & Chowder, which we will also be offering for purchase as well!
 For directions to the mill, click here.
-Please note that this smaller event is taking place of the 2014 Johnny Cake Festival, which has been officially canceled for this year.
-We will have more information on why very soon.
-We hope to hold it in 2015.
+This is a wonderful, smaller event to take place of the larger Johnny Cake Festival.
+We hope to bring the Johnny Cake Festival back soon.
 For more details, visit JohnnyCakeFestival.com.